Best Tactical Watches in 2022

 People who’ve never owned a tactical wrist watch typically have a lot of questions about them.
 Below we’ve rounded up 4 of the most common questions we encountered when talking to people about tactical watches in the hope these answers – along with the following list of “Things to Look for When Buying a Tactical Watch” – will help you make an informed decision.

-Anyone can wear a tactical watch but they’re mostly used by people who spend a great deal of time outdoors in often less than ideal conditions.
-That would include first responders, police officers, extreme athletes, rescue workers, firefighters, hunters and more.
+A: Anyone can wear a tactical watch but they’re mostly used by people who spend a great deal of time outdoors in often less than ideal conditions.
+That would include first responders, police officers (self defence), extreme athletes, rescue workers, firefighters, hunters and more.

 Here is our list of things you should look for when buying a tactical watch.